strace/strace/src/xlat/README.md

 Marks the xlat file as automatically generated.
 This directive is intended for other tools and is currently ignored by `gen.sh`.

+### `#From`

+Annotates the xlat file with the source of the xlat constants.
+There could be several `#From` directives in a single xlat file.
+This directive is intended for other tools and is currently ignored by `gen.sh`.

 ### `#<anything else>`

 Any other line starting with `#` is passed through verbatim.
 Allows custom